 • inspired by contemporary photographers – too many to mention; travel to art and photo fairs as much as I can;

 • identifying my work mostly with art photography but also documentary;

 • making extensive use of new technologies, the Internet and social media – but keep technology simple;

 • always having my Nikon D7000 and/or iPhone at hand;

 • exploring randomly what peace photography could be;

-• offering clients quality and security, incl. a signed print documentation at purchase which guarantees the authenticity of the work, what paper it is printed on with which printer, size of edition, number and signature etc.;
+• offering clients quality and security, incl. a signed print documentation at purchase which guarantees the authenticity of the work and states what paper it is printed on with which printer, size of edition, number and signature etc.;

 • truly personal service – my works are for sale only by me and in my studio or via correspondence you’ll always deal directly with me.